play/play/README.md

 ## Background

-We want to play music at our office.
+We like playing music at the GitHub office.
 Everyone has their own library on their own machines, and everyone except for me plays shitty music.
 Play is designed to make office music more palatable.

 Play is **api-driven** and **web-driven**.
 All music is dropped on a central Mac system.
 Once it's available to Play, users can control what's being played.